KhalidSaverola/WD-seatwork4/readme.md

 JavaScript: used in web development to create dynamic and interactive web pages.
 It allows developers to manipulate the DOM, handle events, validate forms, perform asynchronous operations, and create animations.
 JavaScript enhances user experience by enabling real-time updates, interactive user interfaces, and client-side data storage.
 It can be integrated with HTML and CSS to build responsive and engaging websites.

 Implementation Details:
-Header and Footer: These are implemented as separate HTML files (e.g., header.html, footer.html) and included in each webpage using server-side includes or JavaScript includes for ease of maintenance and consistency.
 Design Variations: Different CSS stylesheets are used to apply distinct visual themes to each page.
 This includes variations in color schemes, typography, layout structures, and image treatments.

 Overall, the project exemplifies competence in HTML and CSS by creating a multi-page website with a cohesive hero structure, diverse design choices, and engaging animations.
 It demonstrates practical skills in web development and showcases creativity in user interface design and front-end implementation.